Hazardous and Special Products Producers

 Reporting

-Starting in 2022, and every year thereafter, HSP producers are required to submit a report that provides the total weight of HSP they supplied to consumers in Ontario in the previous calendar year.
+Producers are required to submit an annual report that provides the total weight of HSP they supplied to consumers in Ontario in the previous calendar year.
 Producers must also provide a brand supply list that makes up their supply data.

 Producers must submit supply data in accordance with Appendix B of the Hazardous and Special Products Verification and Audit Procedure.

-Starting in 2023, producers are required to submit an annual report with the following information from October 1, 2021 to December 31, 2022:
+Producers, or PROs on their behalf, are required to submit an annual report with the following information from the previous calendar year:

 • A description of the activities undertaken by the producer to comply with the promotion and education requirements.